 - Must be an undergraduate student with a 3.0 GPA

-- 2 completed undergraduate academic semesters at Pace University by the date of employment (Fall 2018)
+- 2 completed undergraduate academic semesters at Pace University by the date of employment (Fall 2021)

 2. Attend a mandatory information session (dates are posted below).
-Applications will not be considered if there is no record of attendance at an information session.

 The application requires: